Introduction

 A combination of constants and variables which are connected by some or all four fundamental operations +, -, ×, ÷ is called an algebraic expression.

-So, here we have made an algebraic expression connected by + operation by combining variables such
+This example is of an algebraic expression connected by + operation by combining variables

 and a constant 9.